sohaibsalman13/E-commerce-Data-Analysis/README.md

 The key objectives are:

-1. Data Import and Calculation: Import raw Shopify data into Google BigQuery and calculate daily revenue per SKU for a specific period.
+1. Data Import and Calculation: Import raw data into Google BigQuery and calculate daily revenue per SKU for a specific period.
 2. Revenue Target Comparison: Define target revenues for each SKU and compare these targets against actual revenues.
 3. Visualization: Create a visual dashboard using Looker Studio to track actual revenues versus targets, as well as highlight underperforming SKUs.